pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 # The beginning
 Earlier this year while setting up a React Redux project, we realised there was a layer missing in our testing pyramid: integration tests.
-Multiple starter-seeds we looked at had unit tests for components and end-to-end tests but the latter were slow making for a very long feedback loop.
+Multiple starter-seeds we looked at had unit tests (testing individual components) and end-to-end tests (testing both frontend and backend via a browser) but the latter were slow making for a very long feedback loop.
-We figured that fast integration tests could help a lot.

 It seemed that lack of integration tests in a React Redux app was particularly painful because of the following two reasons:

 - JavaScript is a dynamically typed language.
-When the app’s state structure changes, the compiler cannot helpfind unit tests that need adjusting
+When the app’s state structure changes, the compiler cannot help find unit tests that need adjusting
 - In the Redux architecture everything is very loosely coupled.
 Various parts of the app (reducers, components, middleware) by design don’t know of each others existence as state changes are driven only by dispatched actions.
 Testing individual bits in isolation gives absolutely no confidence that the whole thing works.

+We were looking for a way to quickly test how all the loosely coupled parts work together.
+Run the real router, the real middleware and the real reducers, but without the performance overhead brought by a browser.

 ## Enzyme to the rescue?
 [Enzyme](http://airbnb.io/enzyme/) is a test utility which allows you to take a React component, render it in memory and inspect the output with a jQuery-like API.
-Primarily it is used as a unit test library: you typically render one component with it's nested components and verify that the output is as expected.
+Primarily it is used as a unit test library: you typically render one component with its nested components and verify that the output is as expected.
 Enzyme implements React components' lifecycle methods and is suitable for testing of things like prop updates,